Super Eagles star Simon constructs road and drainage system in Benue State | Goal.com

 Simon joins the growing list of Nigeria internationals who have impacted communities with their philanthropic moves.
 The list includes former Manchester United forward Odion Ighalo, Ahmed Musa and Wilfried Ndidi.

-The Nantes forward was not available for Nigeria’s final Africa Cup of Nations qualifying games against Benin and Lesotho last month, due to initial travel restrictions imposed by the French Ligue 1 authorities but he could return when Gernot Rohr's side host Liberia for their 2022 World Cup qualifying fixture in June.
+The Nantes forward was not available for Nigeria’s final Africa Cup of Nations qualifying games against Benin and Lesotho last month, due to initial travel restrictions imposed by the French Ligue 1 authorities but he could return to Gernot Rohr's team when they host Liberia for their 2022 World Cup qualifying fixture in June.